 - Asia-Pacific markets report diverse findings, with the region reporting some of the best and worst online experiences for 2020

-- Global increases in experiences of hoaxes, frauds and scams, hate speech and discrimination
+- Global increases in hoaxes, frauds and scams, hate speech and discrimination

-SINGAPORE, 10 FEBRUARY 2021 – Microsoft today unveiled results from its annual study, “Civility, Safety, and Interactions Online – 2020” along with findings from its 2020 Digital Civility Index (DCI).
-Results from Microsoft’s metric showed that Singapore performed better than much of the Asia-Pacific (APAC) region in online civility in 2020, with a DCI score of 59 compared with APAC’s score of 66.
-Additionally, Singapore’s DCI score has improved from 2019’s score of 63, emerging as one of the top five most digitally civil globally.
+Microsoft recently unveiled results from its annual study, “Civility, Safety, and Interactions Online – 2020” along with findings from its 2020 Digital Civility Index (DCI).
+Results from Microsoft’s metric showed that the Asia-Pacific region (APAC) performed better in online civility in 2020 with a score of 66, compared with the previous year’s score of 68.
+The global DCI also improved to 67 from 2019’s all-time poor score, indicating that more people are experiencing positive online interactions.

-The latest instalment of the DCI survey, which has been conducted annually for the past five years, surveyed around 16,000 respondents in 32 geographies, and was completed in April to May 2020.
-The research polled adults and teenagers about their interactions online and experiences of online risks.
+The latest instalment of the DCI survey, conducted annually for the past five years, looked at around 16,000 respondents in 32 geographies, and was completed in April to May 2020.
+It polled adults and teenagers about their interactions online and experiences of online risks.
 This year’s research included nine APAC geographies: Australia, India, Indonesia, Malaysia, Philippines, Singapore, Taiwan, Thailand, and Vietnam.

 “Microsoft’s annual study on digital civility is crucial to raising awareness and encouraging positive online interactions.
-Our societies are relying on and embracing digital technologies more than ever amid COVID-19, and a safer internet will improve experiences and shape the well-being of our communities,” said Richard Koh, Chief Technology Officer at Microsoft Singapore.
-“This Safer Internet Day, we are reminded that governments, organizations and individuals all have a part to play in helping to make the internet a better place for work and play.”
+Our societies are relying on and embracing digital technologies more than ever amid COVID-19, and a safer internet will improve experiences and shape the well-being of our communities,” said Liz Thomas, Regional Digital Safety Lead, Asia-Pacific, Microsoft.
+“This Safer Internet Day, we are reminded that governments, organizations, and individuals all have a part to play in helping to make the internet a better place for work and play.”

-Additionally, 19% of respondents in Singapore said online civility was better during the pandemic, attributed to greater sense of community and people coming together to deal with this crisis, while 31% cited online civility as worse due to a greater spread of false and misleading information and people taking out their frustrations online.
+Overall, 26% globally said online civility was better during the pandemic, attributed to people helping one another and a greater sense of community, while 22% cited online civility as worse, partly due to a greater spread of false and misleading information.

-“It’s heartening to see our next generation take the lead in driving positive interactions online, and to witness digital citizens come together to uplift online communities during the pandemic,” added Richard.
-“Nonetheless, threats such as hoaxes, scams & frauds, together with uncivil behaviours, continue to pervade society, requiring us all to take positive action.”
+“It’s heartening to see our next generation take the lead in driving positive interactions online, and to witness digital citizens come together to uplift online communities during the pandemic,” added Liz.
+“Nonetheless, threats such as false and misleading information, together with uncivil behaviours online, continue to pervade society, requiring us all to take positive action.”

 To foster a better and safer internet, Microsoft also champions the Digital Civility Challenge, which outlines four principles that online users can commit to, namely: